Rodin Museum/ Knickerbocker Ice

 In the 18th century, only the wealthy in the city could afford ice.
 This was usually acquired from local frozen rivers and stored in deep pits throughout the warmer months.
 Marketers of ice began appearing in the early 19th century, acquiring ice by chopping and sawing from the Schuylkill River above the Fairmount Dam.

 The availability of cheap ice made it possible to get fresh fruit and produce over a longer season, and meat processing could move out of the city.
-Prior to ice year round, meats would spoil quickly if not consumed, cured, pickled, or salted.
+Prior to the availability of ice year round, meats would spoil quickly if not consumed, cured, pickled, or salted.
 Fresh beef required the slaughter of steer nearby, usually done on the banks of the Schuylkill River with disposal of carcasses therein.
 What goes great with a steak?
+Lager beer production began in Philadelphia in 1840.
 Makers of lager beer, which requires cold temperature fermentation and storing, consumed 20 percent of all the ice harvested in Philadelphia.
-By 1880, 1,278 workers supplied the city with ice.
+By 1880, 1,278 workers supplied the city with ice, with a per capita consumption of ice in Philadelphia of 1300 pounds per year.

 The Robert Morris ice house, discovered in 2000 during the excavation of the President's house at 6th and Market Streets.